bayne/TrafficSignClassifier/writeup.md

 | 4 | Pooling (2x2) | 10x10x16 | 5x5x16 | - |
 | 5 | Fully-Connected | 120 | 84 | ReLU |
 | 6 | Fully-Connected | 84 | 43 | ReLU |

+### Solution

+The LeNet architecture was choosen as a starting point since it is an effective architecture for classifying images in the MNIST dataset.
+By itself, the architecture was able to reach a 0.879 validation accuracy however was limited by a couple factors.
+The LeNet architecture was too small to model the traffic sign concept since the MNIST data has much less features than you would find in traffic sign images.
+By adding a 1x1 convolutional layer I was able to increase the size of the network to make it better at modeling the concept.

 **Modified LeNet Architecture** (*Testing Accuracy: 0.941*)